 Avinash recommended that businesses think beyond obvious macro-conversion goals, like lead form submissions and donations, when assessing value.
 We also need to consider micro-conversions, such as catalog requests, newsletter subscriptions, and campus tour sign-ups:

 “If [the analyst] does not value any of these micro-conversions is she not doing a disservice to her organization by only having them focus on online conversions (remember just 2% for most sites) and not the holistic site value?
 For websites I work with, the economic value of micro-conversions is routinely 3 to 4 times the macro-conversion.
 Let that sink in.”

 I did.
-And over the last few years, we’ve worked with a number of clients to adopt monetary goal values for both macro- and micro-conversions.
+And over the last few years, we’ve worked with a number of clients to adopt monetary goal values for both macro- and micro-conversions, both within Google Analytics and in our broader KPI reporting and analysis.
 Below is some of what we’ve learned.